-There is a vast array of career options open to you once you qualify as a Sports Therapist.
-There is always the option of setting up your own practice, work for a sports injuries clinic, work in a gym or with sports teams.
-If this is an area of therapy that interests you, it is worth keeping in mind the actual duties and activities of a Sports Therapist before you invest time and money in pursuing this career.
+There are a number of career options open to you once you qualify as a Sports Therapist.
+There is the option of setting up your own practice, work for a sports injuries clinic, work in a gym or with sports teams.
+If this is an area of therapy that interests you, it is worth having a look at the daily duties and activities of a Sports Therapist before investing in a sports therapy course.

 A sports therapist may be involved in any or all of the following activities:

-7. Treating injuries, alleviating pain, mobilising injuries, giving various types of massage
+- Treating injuries, alleviating pain, mobilising injuries, giving various types of sports massage and manipulation

-8. Rehabilitating injuries by using manipulative techniques, apparatus and electrotherapy
+- Rehabilitating injuries using manipulative techniques, apparatus and electrotherapy

 If all of these activities interest you and you think you have both the necessary interest and ability to pursue studies in Sports Therapy – a good starting point to your new career would be to talk to somebody working in the area and research the courses on offer.